 - The school will require official records of attainment and other relevant documents such as academic transcripts, confidential reports, and health records from previous schools and doctors.

 - Admissions decisions are considered in the light of: the best interest of the applicant, the best interests of the student body as a whole, Ministry regulations and MEF IS admission procedures.
-Final decisions are ratified by the school Principal after consultation with the Head of School in non-standard cases.
+Final decisions are ratified by the school Principal after consultation with the Assistant General Manager in non-standard cases.

 - Families contact the Admissions Officer to verify eligibility, visit the school’s facilities, and examine and discuss the mission, vision and goals of the school.

-- At application for enrolment (and prior to the student beginning in school) the school requires official academic records and other relevant school documents from previous schools.
+- At application for enrollment (and prior to the student beginning in school) the school requires official academic records and other relevant school documents from previous schools.

 - Students’ special learning requirements must be declared at registration by the parents, including English language proficiency of the student/s whose first language is not English.

-- Any health and/or learning disabilities must be declared at registration by the parents, e.g.; hearing or vision issues, medical, developmental or psychological conditions, or specific learning difficulties.
+- ny health and/or learning disability must be declared at registration by the parents, (e.g. hearing or vision impairment, medical, developmental or psychological conditions, or specific learning difficulties).
 All records from previous schools/ psychologists/ doctors must be submitted for assessment of a health or learning concern.
 All reports are required in English.
 Official translation is the responsibility of the parent.
-The school reserves the right to revoke enrolment of any student where a full disclosure of information was not provided at registration (in alignment with number 3, and 4 in this section).
+The school reserves the right to revoke enrollment of any student where a full disclosure of information was not provided at registration (in alignment with number 3, and 4 in this section).

 - Students will be expected to have achieved a satisfactory grade level standard at their previous school.
 Students may be asked to sit for an interview with a teacher and / or take subject placement tests.
-For admission into Secondary School (Years 7-13) students will be expected to have a GPA of a minimum equivalent of 60% in her/his previous school.
+For admission into Secondary School (Grades 6-12) students will be expected to have a GPA of a minimum equivalent of 60% in her/his previous school.